vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

 better.

-The second ranking profile `fine-tune` inherits the first phase ranking function from the `hamming-only` ranking profile and re-ranks the top k results using a more sophisticated model.
+The second ranking profile `fine-tune` inherits the first phase ranking function from the `coarse-ranking` profile and re-ranks the top k results using a more sophisticated model, for example using the original representation.

 The nearest neighbor search is expressed using the <a href="https://docs.vespa.ai/en/query-language.html">Vespa YQL query language</a> in a <a href="https://docs.vespa.ai/en/reference/query-api-reference.html">search api</a> http(s) request.